10clouds/10minions-vscode/README.md

 1. Install 10Minions from the Visual Studio Code marketplace
 2. Update Visual Studio Code to its latest version
 3. Set up keybindings for 10Minions commands (refer to the Keybindings section below for more details)
+4. Remember that GPT-4 API Access is required for usage

 ## ⌨️ Keybindings